-Fluorescence microscopy is a quick and easy method by which to screen samples for fluorescence by exciting fluorescent molecules and using emmision wavelengths to form an image.
+Fluorescence microscopy is a quick and easy method by which to screen fluorescent samples

 To learn more about the basics of Fluorescence Microscopy, follow this link.

 The ARCHA Wide-field Microscope